PeterPawn/YourFritz/decode_passwords/README.md

   cat, sed, grep, mount/umount, cp, mkdir, date, echo, chroot, expr, test (called as [)

-It's a matter of course that the 'webdavcfginfo' binary from the original firmware has to be reachable (and that includes 'executable') too.
+It's a matter of course that the `webdavcfginfo` binary from the original firmware has to be reachable (and that includes 'executable') too.

 If you create the lean and mean version, there are some more depedencies: